-Regarding greetings, please note that people in Switzerland either shake hands or kiss on the cheeks (three kisses).
-People shake hands in a formal context and kiss between friends and family members.
+Regarding greetings, please note that under normal circumstances people in Switzerland either shake hands or kiss on the cheeks (three kisses).
+People usually shake hands in a formal context and kiss between friends and family members.
 Further information will be given during orientation.
+However, due to the COVID-19 pandemic, a 2-meter social distancing has to be maintained as well as wearing a face mask.

-Please note that Swiss people are more reserved and formal in general than Americans, wear appropriate dress according to local norms, settings, and activities, and don't be loud in public spaces or your homestay.
+Please note that Swiss people are more reserved and formal in general than Americans, so please wear appropriate dress according to local norms, settings, and activities, and don't be loud in public spaces.

+DIET

-DIET Special Diets:
+Special Diets: